 I have chicken broth in my kitchen at all times; it’s a great way to add extra flavor to any dish.
 I like to use broth in place of water where the liquid gets absorbed like cooking rice, or in this couscous recipe.

-Once cooled, all the delicious flavors of the Mediterranean are added.
+When the couscous is cooked, it is transferred to a bowl to cool before adding the rest of the ingredients.
 Black olives, roasted red bell peppers, sun-dried tomatoes, fresh chopped mint, fresh tomatoes, feta cheese and toasted slivered almonds for a little crunch.
 What I love about this dish is that it can be easily turned from a side dish into a main dish by adding grilled chicken, shrimp or beef.

 The perfect barbecue side dish.
 Mediterranean couscous salad is a quick and easy side dish that is so versatile it can be eaten warm, room temperature or even cold.